VideonLabs/liveedge-compute-code-examples/kafka-configurator/README.md

 Using a message queue in this way allows for asynchronous communication and event-driven interactions, both between a central administrative interface and amongst individual devices.

 This example assumes you have a Kafka broker running on your network that receives configuration messages from a central administrative system.
-Implementing that is left as an exercise for the reader.
+If you don't already have access to a working Kafka broker, you can implement a simple broker and client in just a few minutes on your local machine by [following the Apache Kafka Quickstart](https://kafka.apache.org/quickstart).

 ## Usage
 Download the `videon_restful.py` helper library from this repository and place it in the same directory as this script.
 You'll need to run a Kafka broker and client to send messages to the queues this example listens on.
 Make sure you update the `kafka_server' variable with the address of your Kafka server.